testmycode/tmc-server/README.markdown

 5. Initialize the database with `env RAILS_ENV=production rake db:reset`
 6. Go to `ext/tmc-sandbox` and compile it with `sudo make`.
 See its readme for dependencies.
 7. Go to `ext/tmc-sandbox/web` and install dependencies with `bundle install`.
+8. Install ImageMagick.
+Documentation-generating tests use it.
-8. Run the test suite with `rake spec`.
+9. Run the test suite with `rake spec`.

 ### Startup ###